Materials Up After Jobs Data -- Materials Roundup

-Producers of metals and other raw materials rose after an acceleration in U.S. job growth that caught investors by surprise.
+Producers of metals and other raw materials ticked up after comments from one Federal Reserve official.

+Fed Bank of Dallas President Lorie Logan indicated that the sharp increase in Treasury yields could make further Fed funds rate increases unnecessary.

+Anglo Australian mining giant Rio Tinto reiterated its full-year guidance to cost and shipments for its Pilbara, Western Australia iron-ore operations.

 Write to Rob Curran at rob.curran@dowjones.com